-- WARNING: DO NOT OPERATE THIS APPLIANCE WITH THE GLASS PANEL REMOVED, CRACKED, OR BROKEN.
-DO NOT SUBJECT THE DOOR TO ABUSE, SUCH AS STRIKING OR SLAMMING SHUT.
-ONLY A QUALIFIED SERVICE PERSON SHOULD REPLACE THE GLASS PANEL. - 1.
-Follow the instructions included with the replacement glass kit. - 2.
-Remove the door. - 3.
-Remove the screws from the glass clips (use penetrating oil if necessary) Set aside for reinstallation. - 4.
-Carefully lift the damaged glass off the door and discard. - 5.
-Remove any remaining glass and old gasket material. - 6.
+- 1. Follow the instructions included with the replacement glass kit. - 2.
+Remove the door. - Remove the screws from the glass clips (use penetrating oil if necessary) - Set aside for reinstallation. - Carefully lift the damaged glass off the door and discard. - Remove any remaining glass and old gasket material. - 6.
 Clean the screw holes and place a small amount of anti-seize compound in each one. - 7.
 Install a new glass gasket in the glass gasket groove. - 8.
-Place the new glass onto the door. - 9.
-Important!
-Center the glass and ensure that the edges of the glass are parallel with the edges of the opening.
+Place the new glass onto the door.